JPSC-PDRC-KEIO/jpscdocs_en/married/rspndnt_occupation.rst

 (Circle as many as apply to you.)

-1. Because of personnel reduction, or company dissolution or bankruptcy.
+1. Because of downsizing, or company dissolution or bankruptcy.
 2. Because my work was temporary and unstable there.
 3. Because working conditions (income, working hours and so on) were bad there.
 4. Because I was dissatisfied with the content of the work.